Waking up to the realities of Bristol’s past

 On Wednesday 15 October, I joined academics and authors Rob Collin, Mark Steeds, Dr Richard White and Dr Christina Horvath on a walking tour across Bristol, engaging with the city’s legacy of colonialism, empire and slavery.

-Based around the recently published book Breaking the Dead Silence: Engaging with Legacies of Empire and Salve-Ownership in Bath and Bristol’s Memoryscapes, a number of the authors who contributed to the book ran an afternoon walking tour of Bristol, followed by a book launch and readings in the evening.
+Based around the recently published book Breaking the Dead Silence: Engaging with Legacies of Empire and Slave-Ownership in Bath and Bristol’s Memoryscapes, a number of the authors who contributed to the book ran an afternoon walking tour of Bristol, followed by a book launch and readings in the evening.

 As Second Step is a Bristol-based charity it feels important to engage with Black History Month events across the city.
-The book’s launch was planned for October to coincide with this year’s theme, Reclaiming Narratives
+The book’s launch was planned for October to coincide with this year’s theme, Reclaiming Narratives.

 The book itself is a collection of diverse voices reflecting on the toppling of Bristol’s Colston statue and the Black Lives Matter movement.
 Through critical commentaries and personal accounts, the book includes perspectives from academics, artists, activists, heritage professionals and tour guides.